 This particular fake coin is a 2010 Silver American Eagle dollar coin.

-Looking at the packaging, whoever produced the fake coin made sure the packaging included legitimate US Mint
+Looking at the packaging, whoever produced the fake coin made sure the packaging included legitimate US Mint materials.

 The box, clam shell, certificate of authenticity and clear holder are official US Mint Silver American Eagle components.
 The real components help trick the unsuspecting buyer.

 In the picture, the left side reflects a "real" US Mint 2010 Silver American Eagle with the right side showing the fake coin.
 They appear to be the same US Mint product don't they?

 Looking at the coins side-by-side, both obverse and reverse, the difference becomes more obvious.

 On the other hand, someone in a hurry, and not looking at the coins side-by-side, could potentially fall for the fake coins.

 Oddly, when holding the two coins in your hands, the real coin in one hand and the fake in the other, the fake coin feels lighter.

 In reality, it's 1.1 grams heavier.
 (Both coins weighed separately in their plastic holders.)

 In another observation, the fake coin moves slightly in its holder, shake and it rattles, whereas the real US Mint coin fits perfectly within its plastic holder.